gmr/rabbitstew/README.rst

 A small command-line tool that adheres to the Unix philospohy for publishing messages to RabbitMQ.

+``rabbitstew`` takes input from ``stdin`` and publishes a message per line received.
+You can customize the exchange and routing key used, along with message properties.
+Additionally, you can enable publisher confirmations if desired.

 |Version| |Downloads| |Status| |License|

 Installation